bkhanal-11/deeplearning.ai/README.md

 - Learnt about the most recent advancements in LLM APIs.
 - Used LangChain Expression Language (LCEL), a new syntax to compose and customize chains and agents faster.
 - Applied these new capabilities by building up a conversational agent.

+### 14. Building and Evaluating Advanced RAG Applications

+**Goal:**
+Learning how to efficiently bring Retrieval Augmented Generation (RAG) into production by enhancing retrieval techniques and mastering evaluation metrics.

+- Learnt methods like sentence-window retrieval and auto-merging retrieval, improving RAG pipeline’s performance beyond the baseline.
+- Learnt evaluation best practices to streamline process, and iteratively build a robust system.
+- Dived into the RAG triad for evaluating the relevance and truthfulness of an LLM’s response: *Context Relevance, Groundedness, and Answer Relevance*.

+### 15. Vector Databases: from Embeddings to Applications

+**Goal:**
+Designing and executing real-world applications of vector databases.

+- Built efficient, practical applications, including hybrid and multilingual searches, for diverse industries.
+- Understood vector databases and used them to develop GenAI applications without needing to train or fine-tune an LLM.
+- Learnt to discern when best to apply a vector database to an application.